- Introduction

 .

-The recently installed languages will have a
+The recently installed languages may have a

 symbol.
-They will now have a
+This will change to a

 System Language Filter